 While spending a few days in Osaka, we decided it was a must to take a visit to the nearby town of Kobe to eat its famous beef.
-We had always heard how expensive the experience was so we were on the fence initially but the more I thought about it, and the more my mouth salivated as I read review after review on tripadvisor and read blog after blog.
+We had always heard how expensive the experience was so we were on the fence initially.
+The more I thought about it, the more my mouth salivated as I read review after review on tripadvisor and read blog after blog.
 I’ve spent more money on day tours that were very mediocre and I knew this would not be of the same caliber.
 After endless stipulation, we finally had our guide from an Osaka Bike Tour call the restaurant to make us a reservation that same night.

 What is Kobe Beef?

-I’ve eaten Kobe Beef before!
+I think I’ve eaten kobe Beef before

 Awesome, when were you in Japan?
 Oh you’ve never been?
 Well how much did you pay? $50 for a 12oz sirloin?
 Yep, you definitely did NOT have Kobe Beef.
 This is why: